 Yaxchilán

-One of the most beautiful archaeological sites in Mexico, I think, is Yaxchilán.
-And that is because of its special location.
-Deep in the Lacandón jungle, on the border of Mexico and Guatemala.
+One of the most beautiful archaeological sites in Mexico is Yaxchilán.
+And that is because of its unique place, located deep in the Lacandón jungle, on the border of Mexico and Guatemala.
 This former Maya city is only accessible by boat.
 It is therefore also called the most remote Maya complex in Mexico.
-A 45-minute journey along the Usumacinta River will take you from Corozal to the entrance of Yaxchilán. where you will be surrounded by rainforest, a mysterious mist, monkeys, toucans and impressive Ceiba trees.
+A 45-minute journey along the Usumacinta River will take you from Frontera Corozal to the entrance of Yaxchilán, where you will be surrounded by rainforest, a mysterious mist, monkeys, toucans and impressive Ceiba trees.

-Yaxchilán belonged to one of the most important Maya cities of the region in the 7th and 8th centuries AD.
-But, like many other Maya cities, it was abandoned in the 9th century, for reasons that are unclear.
+Yaxchilán used to be one of the most important Maya cities of the region in the 7th and 8th centuries AD.
+But, like many other Maya cities, it was abandoned in the 9th century for reasons that are unclear.
 Today the complex is open to visitors.
 You can take a nice walk along the Gran Plaza, Great Acropolis and Little Acropolis.
-There are also iteresting decorations, ornaments and hieroglyphics to be observed.
+There are also interesting decorations, ornaments and hieroglyphics to be observed.

 La Venta

 One of the least visited archaeological sites in Mexico is La Venta, the former site of the Olmeken culture in the state of Tabasco.
-The first time I visited this place I was deeply impressed, something that no doubt has to do with my interest in archaeology.
+The first time I visited this place I was deeply impressed.
 Here you will find tons of heavy stones in the form of mysterious heads, of which it is unclear how they were made.

 La Venta can be visited from the city of Villahermosa, the capital of the state of Tabasco.
 If you are in Tabasco during your trip to Mexico, be sure to visit.
 And take plenty of anti-mosquito spray with you because you will get attacked here.